anu-9674/GraphISI/README.md

 ## Steps to work with the code
 1. Run file run.py to create all necessary folder and files

-2.To build the dataset run the main.py code with the arguments like this :
+2. To build the dataset run the main.py code with the arguments like this :

 python main.py \
   --algorithm_type deterministic \